-- In standby mode, press the MENU (left) soft key (), then press (for Tools), (for Voice Kit), (for Voice Setting), and (for Digit Dialing.
-The following options appear in the display: - · Adapt Digits - Reset Digits - Use the navigation keys to highlight Adapt Digits, then press the key.
-Adapt Digits process description appears in the display. - Press OK (left) soft key () or press the key.
-Your phone displays the first digit sequence and "Please say" plays through the speaker followed by the four digits appearing in the display. - 4.
+- In standby mode, press the MENU (ox) key, then press (for Tools), (for Voice Kit), and (for Voice Setting), and (for Digit Dialing.
+The following options appear in the display: - Adapt Digits - · Reset Digits - Use the navigation keys to highlight Adapt Digits, then press the key.
+Your phone displays the first digit sequence and "Please say" plays through the speaker followed by the four digits appearing in the display. - 3.
 Wait for the beep and say the digits using your normal tone of voice.
-After a moment, the phone plays back the recording and prompts "Did the recording sound ok?" - If the recording was good, say "Yes." - If you need to re-record, say "No."
+After a moment, the phone plays back the recording and prompts "Did the recording sound ok?" - · If the recording was good, say "Yes." - · If you need to re-record, say "No."